benschaf/waste-schedule/README.md

 > [!CAUTION]
 > - PostgreSQL databases by Code Institute are only available to CI Students.
-> - You must acquire your own PostgreSQL database through some other method
-> if you plan to clone/fork this repository.
+> - You must acquire your own PostgreSQL database through some other method if you plan to clone/> > fork this repository.
 > - Code Institute students are allowed a maximum of 8 databases.
 > - Databases are subject to deletion after 18 months.